weaveworks/weave-gitops-private/docs/adrs/0019-explorer-monitoring.md

   "iat": 1687419249
 }
 ```
-In order to troubleshoot the request I follow the request runbook that says:
+In order to troubleshoot the request, I follow the runbook that says:

-**Application Errors**
+**Troubleshoot Application Errors**

 1. Retrieve from the access logs the requestId associated with the ticket by using `"sub": "user@my-company.com"`.
 It is requestId='123abc'.
 2. Retrieve from the application logs if there has been any error with that transaction, for that you could filter by queries